 Oral Hygiene for when you have Dentures

-If you have replaced one or more of your teeth with dentures it is important to maintain good oral hygiene habits.
+If you have replaced one or more of your teeth with dentures it is important for you to maintain good oral hygiene habits.
 This will help avoid any dental issues and keep the prosthetics in place.
 Also, check in with your dentist regularly to check whether your dentures have to be refitted.

 Even though you cannot get cavities in your dentures it is still important that they are cleaned regularly in order to avoid infections such as oral thrush.
 Therefore, you should brush your tongue and gums with a brush specifically designed for dentures.
 This will help prevent build-up of plaque and simulate circulation in your gums.
 Additionally, proper oral hygiene will help prevent bacteria growth, which can cause gum irritation and even bad breath.